Do You Get Money Back from Unused Gap Insurance?

 Refunds on Prepaid Gap Insurance or Car Payments

-You may receive a refund on gap insurance if you prepaid your car payments.
+You might receive a refund on gap insurance if you prepaid your car payments.
 If you paid car payments in advance, then paid off your vehicle early, then it’s possible you may receive a small refund on gap insurance payments.

 However, most financing arrangements have interest, gap insurance, and other fees built into your monthly payment, and there’s little incentive to pay your car loan early.
 You’re paying for interest and gap insurance regardless – so you may not be entitled to a refund.